Missouri Deaf-Blind Equipment Distribution

 - What kind of equipment will be available?

-Equipment will be decided on an individual case by case basis depending on a client’s communication goals, needs and abilities.
+Equipment will be decided on an individual case by case basis depending on the individual’s communication goals, needs and abilities.
 An example would be the iPad with Braille display.
 Equipment is to help an individual meet their distance communication needs, through technology such as a telephone, cell phone or computer device, rather than equipment specifically for face-to-face communication.
-For a complete list of possible options, go to the national site, www.icanconnect.org.
+For a list of possible options, view the application or go to the national site, iCanConnect.

 - Will the MO Deaf-Blind Equipment Program funding replace other legal mandates or programs for equipment for individuals such as IDEA, RSB, or Vocational Rehabilitation?

 No, it will not replace or reimburse other programs such as schools, employers, etc. that are responsible for providing equipment for education, employment, etc.